getrasa/Custom-Motion-Capture-V2/README.md

 > The finished sensors were small, compact, and could easily be attached to the subject with Velcro.

 ### Parts
-To reduce the price I sourced most of my parts from Aliexpress.
+To reduce the costs I sourced most of my parts from Aliexpress.
 The total price for all parts including spares came to around 300 aud:
 - 17x 16MHz Arduino Mini
 - 17x MPU 9250
 - 17x TP4056 Lithium Battery Charging Module